ad-freiburg/pdftotext-plus-plus/README.md

 <p align="center">
   <a href="https://pdftotext.cs.uni-freiburg.de">Explore the docs</a>
   &nbsp·&nbsp
-  <a href="https://github.com/pdftotext-plus-plus/pdftotext-plus-plus/issues">Report Bug</a>
+  <a href="https://github.com/pdftotext-plus-plus/pdftotext-plus-plus/issues">Report a Bug</a>
   &nbsp·&nbsp
-  <a href="https://github.com/pdftotext-plus-plus/pdftotext-plus-plus/issues">Request Feature</a>
+  <a href="https://github.com/pdftotext-plus-plus/pdftotext-plus-plus/issues">Request a Feature</a>
 </p>
 <br>